 Avoiding eye contact can make you seem disinterested or even untrustworthy, so be sure to hold the gaze of the person you’re talking to.

-4 Use body
+4 Use body language effectively.

 For example, crossing your arms or legs can give off the impression that you’re closed off or not interested in what’s being said while nodding your head or leaning in shows that you’re engaged in the conversation.
 Simply put: watch your body language and make sure it’s consistent with the message you’re trying to convey verbally.

 5. Listen more than you speak.